 Do Something New

 I’m sure you’ve seen the skinny guys at the gym doing curls in the mirror with 10lb dumbbells.
 As a matter of fact, you probably see them in there daily with the same set of dumbbells doing the same curls with the same bony arms.
 Or maybe someone on the recumbent bike who sweats it out on the regular, but never seems to lose any weight.
+Some people even have hiperhidrosis which causes them to sweat more than the normal amount, but they can easily solve that with the Idromed.

 On the same note, how many people do you know who seem to be stuck in a loop?
 They do the same stuff day after day, month after month, and year after year.
 Maybe it’s someone always working the same type of job, or a business owner who never seems to get over that hump before financial freedom.
 Or maybe it’s you?